Shani Wallis

-Shani Wallis (born 14 April 1933) is an English retired actress and singer, who has worked in theatre, film, and television in both her native United Kingdom and in the United States.
+Shani Wallis (born 14 April 1933) is an English actress and singer, who has worked in theatre, film, and television in both her native United Kingdom and in the United States.
 A graduate of the Royal Academy of Dramatic Art, she is known for her roles in the West End and Broadway and for the role of Nancy in the 1968 Oscar-winning film musical Oliver!